Optimise Your GitHub Profile: Stand Out & Get Noticed | Proven Strategies

 Be consistent: A GitHub profile with consistent contributions, and contributions to open-source projects on GitHub is indicated with the help of a contributions calendar.
 A calendar full of green boxes is a delight to any visitor’s eyes.
 It indicates the developer’s keen interest in programming and gives them the necessary edge to beat the competition and bag the job.

 Talk about experiences: The GitHub profile README lets people in on the information about developers’ expertise.
 It is then recommended to provide information about their current occupation.
 It can be anything from the developer's current job or the university/college they are currently enrolled in.
+Sharing your experiences and current activities in your GitHub profile README provides context for potential collaborators and employers, aiding effective connection and collaboration.
+It's a valuable opportunity to showcase your skills, journey, and aspirations.

 Contact info: Just like every social media platform, GitHub also provides a space where developers can mention external sources that can be used by people to get in touch with them.
 This can include links to their social media accounts, e-mail addresses, websites, blogs, etc.